 James C. Ho

-Taiwanese by birth and Texan by marriage, Jim graduated from Stanford University with honors and a B.A. in Public Policy, and the University of Chicago Law School with high honors.
-He is married to Allyson Ho, a Houston native and co-chair of the appellate practice at Morgan, Lewis & Bockius LLP.
+Mr. Ho graduated from Stanford University with honors and a B.A. in Public Policy, and the University of Chicago Law School with high honors.

 Who's Who of Asian Americans® is a registered trademark of Asian American Net